baduelp/public/README.md

 ### [SPLITREADER_v1.2](/SPLITREADER/SPLITREADER_v1.2)

-This folder contains a snakemake version of the SPLITREADER pipeline produced by [@aurelpetit](https://github.com/aurelpetit) for enhanced portability and ease of use.
+This folder contains a snakemake version of the SPLITREADER pipeline produced by [@aurelpetit](https://github.com/aurelpetit) for easier portability and management of dependencies.

 ## For citation